wp-plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 3.10 (2014-8-31) =
+* NEW: Bulk editing of categories.
+* NEW: Add a time restriction on feed items (go to Global Settings).
+* NEW: View feed items from feed list.
+* NEW: Added option to get image size remotely (which can slow performance).
+* Fixed: Several bugs

 = Version 3.01 (2014-8-14) =
 * NEW: Option to not use Force-Feed for importing RSS feeds.